DataDog/integrations-extras/buoyant_cloud/README.md

 ## Overview

-[Buoyant Cloud][1] provides fully managed Linkerd, right on your cluster, and monitors the health of Linkerd so you don't have to.
-This integration sends that information to Datadog so you can monitor and alert on Linkerd's health directly in Datadog.
+[Buoyant Cloud][1] provides fully managed Linkerd on your cluster to monitor the health of Linkerd and deployments.
+With this integration, you can monitor and be alerted on Linkerd's health, workload traffic, and rollout events.

-This integration sends the follow Buoyant Cloud data to Datadog:

-- Linkerd health alerts
-- Workload traffic alerts
-- Managed Linkerd events
-- Rollout events
-- Metrics (coming soon)

 ## Setup